yevster/sb-connection-factory/README.md

-#Azure Service Bus JMS Connection Factory
+# Azure Service Bus JMS Connection Factory

 If you're trying to use [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus/) with JMS, this wrapper could be useful.

+Note: this package is not provided or supported by Microsoft Corp.
+Use at your own risk and discretion under the terms of the [supplied license](LICENSE).

 How to use in Spring/Spring Boot: